Branding 101

 Visual trends evolve faster than most businesses realise.
 What felt fresh three years ago can look tired today.
 This doesn't mean chasing every design trend, but it does mean ensuring your brand identity development keeps pace with market expectations.

-Look at Applegreen's evolution.
-When they needed to reflect their growth from convenience stores to a lifestyle-focused brand, we worked with them as their visual identity design agency to create a contemporary identity that honoured their heritage whilst positioning them for future growth.
-The refresh modernised their look without alienating existing customers.
+Look at Oriana B's evolution.
+When rapid growth diluted their brand essence and disconnected them from their original identity, we worked with them as their visual identity design agency to realign their brand with their core values.
+Through strategic discovery and refinement of their brand story, we created a cohesive identity that clearly communicates their strengths while positioning them for sustained growth.
+The refresh captured their unique essence without alienating existing customers.

 Your competitors' visual updates aren't just aesthetic choices.
 They're strategic moves to appear more credible and contemporary.
-When your visuals lag behind, customers make assumptions about whether your business keeps pace in other areas too.
+When your visuals lag behind, customers assume your business keeps pace in other areas, too.

 Is Your Visual Identity Inconsistent Across Platforms?